-Some of my neighbors had snowblowers, but one house down the street had a heated driveway, so they never had to go outside in the cold to shovel snow, and it kept their whole driveway clear, no matter the weather.
+Some neighbors had snowblowers, but one lucky house on my street had a heated driveway.
+They never had to go outside in the cold to shovel snow, and it kept their whole driveway clear, no matter the weather.

-Installing a heated driveway is an effective way to keep snow and ice away without any manual labor, but there are things you consider before you do so.
+Installing a heated driveway is an effective way to keep snow and ice away without any manual labor.
+However, there are things you consider before you do it.

 Heated Driveways: The Basics

-They’ve been popular in commercial settings for several decades, but only recently entered the residential market.
-Heated garage floors also use the same radiant heating system, as well.
+Radiant heat has been popular in commercial settings for several decades.
+However, they’ve only recently entered the residential market.
+Heated garage floors also use the same radiant heating system.

-There are two main types of heated driveways: electric or hydronic.
+There are two main types of heated driveways: electric and hydronic.

-Electric systems consist of heating cables, laid out in a grid pattern, that sits beneath your driveway’s surface.
+Electric systems consist of heating coils in a grid pattern sitting beneath your driveway’s surface.
 The cables are resistant to corrosion and other possible damage, allowing them to last several decades.

-Consumers tend to love them because there’s no moving parts to an electric heating system, making it easy to maintain.
+Homeowners love them because there are no moving parts to an electric heating system, making them easy to maintain.

-If that sounds unappealing, you could consider installing electrically heated tire tracks instead.
+If heating your entire driveway sounds too much, consider installing electrically heated tire tracks instead.

-Tire tracks will only melt the snow from a smaller portion of your driveway, just wide enough for your tires.
-However, they require far less power, making them a good option if a full heated driveway is too expensive.
+Heated tire tracks only melt the snow from a smaller portion of your driveway, just wide enough for your tires.
+They require far less power, making them a good option if an entire heated driveway is too expensive.